sbtourist/clamq/README.md

         (reduce into []
             (map #(do (ack consumer) [%1]) (mseq consumer))))

-Finally, synchronous consumers must be closed as follows:
+Finally, seqable consumers (with related message sequence) must be closed as follows:

     (close consumer)